Trustees

 Kathy Gill

 Kathy was born and brought up in Norfolk, holidaying on the coast and sailing on the Norfolk Broads.
-She manages national teams of specialists in Natural England, contributing science and evidence to conservation projects across England and providing policy advice to government on the environment.
+She loves Norfolk wildlife in all its forms and lives in Norwich.
+She is Deputy Director Science at Natural England, contributing science and evidence to conservation programmes across England and providing policy advice to government on the environment.

 Kathy Gill, Trustee of Norfolk Wildlife Trust